-There comes a time in the lifecycle of any company or organization in which it needs to go through a rebrand in order to evolve.
+There comes a time in the lifecycle of any company or organization in which it needs to go through a successful rebrand in order to evolve.
 A lot of people think that getting a rebrand is just about getting a new logo or changing your colors but this is a huge misconception and it is the reason why a lot of rebrands fail.
 Getting a rebrand is more about taking some time to rethink your brand, your industry and where things are heading.
 It is how your brand is able to evolve and adapt to changes while seizing opportunities.
 It is about transformation.
 It is about exploring new markets.
 It is about re-envisioning your industry and the role that your brand plays in the hearts and lives of consumers.

 A well-executed rebrand can completely transform not only your company but your entire industry as a whole.
 In this article, we will explore 5 of the most successful rebrands from the past along with some lessons that you can learn from them.
 But first we need to understand what makes a rebrand successful.